-We will show that coherent modules on some noetherian rings we have defined in this paper satisfy (SH).
+We show that coherent modules over some noetherian rings we have defined in this paper satisfy (SH).
 For this, we prepare some lemmas.
 In the following, let $(X,\mc{O}_X)$ be a ringed space satisfying (FT).